Post

 • 4 people chose orange 🍊

-If your data is in a pandas DataFrame (which is common in real projects), you can use value_counts() for one column or pd.crosstab() for two-way tables:
+If your data is in a pandas DataFrame, you can use value_counts() for one way tables and pd.crosstab() for two way tables.

 1